-vi 'Head of Student Administration:
+xi 'Director of Student Administration

-the Head of Student Administration or an individual within the Student Administration Service who has been nominated by the Head of Student Administration to be responsible for administrative tasks relating to the assessment of students.
+the Director of Student Administration or an individual within the Student Administration Service who has been nominated by the Director of Student Administration to be responsible for administrative tasks relating to the assessment of students.

-vii 'Invigilator':
+xii 'Invigilator'

 This term is used in the singular throughout this document and refers, as appropriate, to circumstances where University regulations require that only one Invigilator need be present at an examination (that Invigilator is, therefore, the Invigilator in Charge).
-It is also used in circumstances where the regulations require that more than one Invigilator is present at an examination and that the Associate Director designates one of these Invigilators as the 'Invigilator in Charge'.
+It is also used in circumstances where the regulations require that more than one Invigilator is present at an examination and that the Associate Director (Academic Services) designates one of these Invigilators as the 'Invigilator in Charge'.